schitresh/system-design/website_designs/ecommerce_and_services/1_yelp.md

 ## Load Balancing
 - Keep at two places
   - Between user and application server
-  - Between application aerver and backend server
+  - Between application server and backend server
 - Modified Round Robin can be used which will also take server load into consideration